blacksmithgu/obsidian-dataview/docs/docs/annotation/types-of-metadata.md

     Example:: 9 yrs 8 min
     ```
 - **Link**: Plain Obsidian links like `[[Page]]` or `[[Page|Page Display]]`.
     - If you reference a link in frontmatter, you need to quote it, as so: `key: "[[Link]]"`.
 This is default Obsidian-supported behavior.
+Please be aware that this is only a link for dataview, but not for Obsidian anymore - that ultimatively means it won't show up in the Outgoing links and won't be updated on i.e. a rename.
     ```markdown
     Example:: [[A Page]]
     Example:: [[Some Other Page|Render Text]]